-- Boards cannot require the purchase of a workbook which accompanies a course and in which answers are written, but the circular indicates that where a student chooses to purchase a workbook, a charge may be made.
-The Ministry considers that workbooks lie between textbooks, which are provided free to students, and stationery, which students are expected to provide for themselves. - No charge can be made for programmes such as Reading Recovery, English for Speakers of Other Languages, special education services (speech therapy, behaviour or learning difficulties) or music tuition.
-The circular says resourcing is provided to schools for these programmes as part of the conventional curriculum or through the Ongoing Resource Scheme, Specialist Education Services or Special Education Grant. - No charge may be made where secondary schools purchase tertiary level courses which they offer to senior students as part of the school programme.
-However, where the school merely facilitates enrolment in a tertiary course for students, the student would be enrolled only part-time at the school and would be required to pay the fees associated with the tertiary course. - A charge can be made for in-school activities such as performances by visiting drama groups at which attendance is voluntary. - Boards are required by the national education guidelines to report on student progress and they are also subject to the Official Information Act 1982 and the Privacy Act 1993.
-Therefore, Boards are not entitled to withhold items such as reports or leaving certificates to encourage parents to pay school donations or to resolve unpaid debts for services provided by the school.
+- Boards cannot require a student to purchase a workbook that accompanies a course and in which answers are written.
+However, the Ministry of Education states in Circular 1998/25 that if, a student chooses to purchase a workbook, a charge may be imposed.
+The Ministry considers that workbooks lie between textbooks, which are provided free to students, and stationery, which students are expected to provide for themselves. - No charge may be imposed for programmes such as Reading Recovery, English for Speakers of Other Languages, special education services (speech therapy, behaviour or learning difficulties), or music tuition.
+In Circular 1998/25, the Ministry of Education states that resourcing is provided to schools for these programmes as part of the conventional curriculum or through the Ongoing Resource Scheme, Specialist Education Services, or Special Education Grant. - No charge may be imposed where secondary schools purchase tertiary level courses that they offer to senior students as part of the school programme.
+However, where the school merely facilitates a student's enrolment in a tertiary course, the student would be enrolled only part time at the school, so would be required to pay the fees associated with the tertiary course. - A charge may be imposed for in-school activities at which attendance is voluntary such as performances by visiting drama groups. - Under the national education guidelines Boards are required to report on student progress and Boards are subject to the Official Information Act 1982 and Privacy Act 1993.
+Therefore, Boards are not entitled to withhold items such as students' reports or leaving certificates to encourage parents to pay school donations or resolve unpaid debts for services the school has provided.

-The Commissioner accepts the views expressed in the circular.
-The supply of services which are necessary to the supply of education services (in which a school Board has an obligation under its charter to provide instruction and in which participation by students is compulsory) are also within the scope of education services to which there is a statutory entitlement to receive free of charge.
-Examples of services that are necessary to the supply of education services are as follows:
+The Commissioner accepts the Ministry of Education's views as expressed in Circular 1998/25.
+The supply of services that are necessary to the supply of education services (in which a school Board has an obligation under its charter to provide instruction and in which participation by students is compulsory) are also within the scope of education services to which there is a statutory entitlement to receive free of charge.
+Services that are necessary to the supply of education services include the:

-- The use of materials or goods necessary for delivering the curriculum.
-Examples are the use of computers, photocopying charges for materials used in delivering the curriculum, materials for practical subjects (such as woodwork); - The right to participate in activities which are a compulsory part of the curriculum.
-Examples are outdoor education camps which are part of the curriculum, fieldwork in geography or biology; and - The provision of remedial programmes such as Reading Recovery, English for Speakers of Other Languages, special education services (speech therapy, behaviour or learning difficulties).
+- use of materials or goods necessary for delivering the curriculum (for example, the use of computers, photocopying charges for materials used in delivering the curriculum, and materials for practical subjects (such as woodwork)); - right to participate in activities that are a compulsory part of the curriculum (for example, outdoor education camps that are part of the curriculum or fieldwork in geography or biology); and

+• provision of programmes such as Reading Recovery, English for Speakers of Other Languages, and special education services (for speech therapy or behavioural or learning difficulties).

-There is a distinction between such supplies and supplies made in circumstances where the supply made is not necessary to the supply of education services and students have a choice as to whether to receive the supply such as:
+There is a distinction between the supplies described above and supplies made in circumstances where the supply made is not necessary to the supply of education services and students have a choice as to whether to receive the supply.
+Examples of such supplies include:

-- Goods are supplied where there is a take-home component (for example, the supply of stationery or the supply of materials where a student is entitled to ownership of the finished product from practical classes such as woodwork).
-In such circumstances a school may not insist that the student take ownership of the goods supplied; or - Attendance at or participation in activities is voluntary; or - Transport to and from school activities (such as a camp) or food at the camp are supplied.
+- goods supplied where there is a very clear take-home component such as stationery or materials where a student is entitled to ownership of a finished product from practical classes such as woodwork.
+In such circumstances a school may not insist that the student take ownership of such goods; or - attendance at or participation in activities that is voluntary; or - transport to or from school activities (such as a camp) or food supplied at a camp.